Adelost/javascript-serialization-benchmark/README.md

 `protons` is fast at encoding but very slow at decoding.

-During decoding it performed the slowest of all implementations, 20-30 times worse than JSON, but is among the fastest at encoding, performing 2 times better than JSON.

 The decoded object has all fields wrapped into getters, which might be partially responsible for the poor decoding performance, and while serviceable, could cause some issues depending on how the decoded data is used.
 The easiest way to remove all getters/setters is to perform a JSON serialization/deserialization which will further increase decoding time.

 It was only able to decode payloads of 47 MB in size, but opposite to `protobuf-js` it is able to encode payloads of much greater size.